cacullen23/cacullen23.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a first-year Ph.D. student at the University of Illinois Urbana-Champaign, advised by [Dr. Jiangping Chen](https://ischool.illinois.edu/people/jiangping-chen) in the School of Information.
-I am a Research Assistant in the [Information Integrity and Assessment Lab](https://iial.ischool.illinois.edu/) where I am currently working on projects surrounding misinformation and to support older adults information and digital literacy through public library services.
+I am also a Research Assistant in the [Information Integrity and Assessment Lab](https://iial.ischool.illinois.edu/) where I am currently working on projects related to misinformation and supporting older adults' information and digital literacy through public library services.

-My research interests are generally:
+My research centers on information literacy and behavior.
+I’m interested in how misinformation spreads in online spaces, how people determine which information sources are credible, and how academic research findings are communicated and understood.
+I'm also interested in the systems surrounding how research is produced and shared, including open access publishing models and the ways new technologies influence research and academic writing.

-At the University of Michigan, I worked as a Faculty Bibliography Research Assistant at the University of Michigan Law Library, as well as a Library Research Engagement Fellow.
+Prior to starting my Ph.D., I earned my M.S. and B.S. in Information Science from the University of Michigan.
+While at Michigan, I worked as a Faculty Bibliography Research Assistant at the University of Michigan Law Library and as a Library Research Engagement Fellow with the University Library.